 Step Four: Roll in both directions while painting ceilings.

-When painting a black ceiling, you can do a few things to ensure a smooth and uniform finish.
+When painting your ceiling black, you can do a few things to ensure a smooth and uniform finish.
 The first step is to divide the area into portions that are 5 or 6 feet square in size.

 To ensure that the black paint around the edge does not dry before you roll the next part, move swiftly from one section to the next.
 To prevent lap marks, “maintain a moist edge.”